pyControl/docs/docs/user-guide/hardware.md

 ## Devices

 The following Python classes define devices which plug into behaviour ports.
-Device classes are defined in files in the [devices](https://github.com/pyControl/code/tree/master/devices) folder, which are automatically transferred to the pyboard as needed when a task file or hardware definition file is uploaded.
+Device classes are defined in files in the [devices](https://github.com/pyControl/code/tree/master/devices) folder, which are automatically transferred to the pyboard as needed when a task or hardware definition file is uploaded.

 ### Poke